VinF/deer/docs/user/environments/toy_env_time_series.rst

     python run_toy_env.py

-After 10 epochs, this kind of graph is obtained:
+Every 10 epochs, a graph is saved in the 'toy_env' folder.
+You can then see that kind of behaviour for the test policy:

 .. image:: http://vincent.francois-l.be/img_GeneralDeepQRL/plot_toy_example.png
    :width: 250 px